microsoft/rushstack/stack/eslint-config/README.md

 refactoring in bulk, you may edit lots of files without reading them very carefully.
 In short, the linting needs reflect different priorities:

-**Small scale:** We can assume developers are *familiar* with the project.
-We want code to be *easy to write*.
+**Small scale:** We can assume developers are _familiar_ with the project.
+We want code to be _easy to write_.

-**Large scale:** Developers are generally *unfamiliar* with projects.
-Code must be *easy to read*.
+**Large scale:** Developers are generally _unfamiliar_ with projects.
+Code must be _easy to read_.
 If not, there's a risk of fragmentation, duplication of efforts, and costly rewrites.
+(Enabling people to churn out lots of code really fast is still a goal of course; just not the #1 priority.)

 Welcome to the world of [Rush Stack](https://rushstack.io/)!
 The `@rushstack/eslint-config` package was specifically designed around the the requirements of large teams and projects.